gamingwithevets/gy454xe-decomp/README.md

 As of now, we have not decided on a real naming scheme for the decomp.
 Scripts and headers that have not been given actual named are named `unk[n]`, where `[n]` is the order of the file's code in the final binary.

 ### Building custom ROMs
-Currently, this decomp only includes code sourced from the fx-570ES PLUS `VerE` real ROM and the fx-991ES PLUS `VerE` emulator ROM.
+Currently, this decomp includes code sourced from these ROMs:
-However, we plan to expand the decomp to include features from all released ES PLUS models.
+- fx-570ES PLUS `GY454X VerE` (real)
+- fx-991ES PLUS `GY455X VerE` (emulator)
+- fx-500VN PLUS `GY460X VerF` (emulator)

 To configure ROMs, edit `src/asm/features.inc`.
+Note that this is just for feature toggles; you will need to edit other scripts to modify menus, key layouts, etc. See the comment in the aforementioned file for more information.

 ## Building
 As the U8/U16 SDK only officially supports Windows, these instructions below assume a Windows environment.